 Required Text: The textbook for this course is Introductory Statistics for Business and Economics, 4th Edition by Thomas H. and Ronald J. Wonnacott (WW4).
 The price in the bookstore is outrageous; buy a used copy on Amazon instead.
-The document "Recommended Readings" on the course website provides reading assignments to accompany each lecture.
-Any readings that do not come from the text will be posted on Piazza.
+I will list suggested readings on Piazza each week during the semester.
+Any readings that do not come from the text will be downloadable from Piazza.
 While I strongly encourage you to complete the reading assignments, my lecture slides are the final authority on course material.